 "Our new compounds are excellent.
 If Ferrari does not improve its lap times by at least a second, the chance of beating Barrichello and sometimes even Schumacher will increase".

 On one point the Japanese engineers have no doubts: their rain tyres are the best possible.
 The regulations no longer allow two types of tyre, so the manufacturers have had to choose a compromise solution which, in the case of Bridgestone, seems particularly quick.
-Tuesday 11 February 2003 Michael Schumacher takes off his helmet and the first sentence he utters is:
+Tuesday, February 11, 2003, Michael Schumacher takes off his helmet and the first sentence he says is:

 "Giovanni Agnelli would be proud of this car and this team".

-"If we can achieve the reliability and speed targets sooner, it is not certain that we cannot bring forward the debut.
-The date has not yet been fixed".
+"If we can achieve the reliability and speed targets sooner, it is not certain that we cannot anticipate the debut.
+The date has not yet been scheduled".

 At Maranello they prefer to keep a low profile:

 "When there is something new, Michael gets excited and would like to use it straight away.
-Let's continue testing and see".
+Let's continue testing and then we’ll see".

-The following week promises to be an interesting session at Imola: the F2003-GA and F2002 should face off against the stopwatch.
-In the meantime, the debut of the new F2003-GA is a slap in the face of the competition, which still has to make up for last season's delay.
+The following week, there is an interesting session at Imola: the F2003-GA and F2002 should face off against the stopwatch.
+In the meantime, the debut of the new F2003-GA is a slap in the face for the competition, which still has to make up for last season's delay.
 At its debut, the new Williams-Bmw ran at the pace of BAR-Honda.
 But the challenge is still wide open, because Juan Pablo Montoya responds to Ferrari by setting a new record on the Valencia track (even if Ferrari's unofficial chronometers show a higher time).

 The Maranello and Anglo-German teams have chosen opposite strategies: one postpones the race debut to capitalise on the reliability of the old single-seater; the other tries to anticipate the development of the new one, to get ahead of the work and catch up with the technological gap.
-He repeats, meanwhile, the World Champion:
+Meanwhile the World Champion reiterates:

-"Exceptional test.
+"Exceptional tests.
 The record?
 I wouldn't put too much emphasis on it, because the Fiorano track was recently resurfaced and it is impossible to make an accurate comparison with the times of a year ago.
 I would rather emphasise the reliability: for 78 laps it didn't give any problems.
-It's a great car, I feel it very well".
+It's a great car, I can feel it".

-Thursday 13 February 2003 Michael Schumacher improves his own record, set two days earlier, by about 0.3 seconds at the Fiorano circuit, dropping below 57 seconds.
+Thursday, February 13, 2003, Michael Schumacher improves his own record, set two days earlier, by about 0.3 seconds at the Fiorano circuit, dropping below 57 seconds.
 The German driver, in the new Ferrari F2003-GA, stops the stopwatch at 56.807 seconds, showing how fast and already reliable the new single-seater from Maranello is.
-Ferrari, however, the team plans to make its season debut with the old F2002 and bring the F2003-GA onto the Imola track.
+Ferrari, however, plans to make its season debut with the old F2002 and bring the F2003-GA at the Imola track.
 Michael Schumacher, by the way, also receives Bernie Ecclestone's best wishes:

 "I wish him a sixth World Championship, although he won't have it as easy as last year given the new points system: I doubt, however, that anyone will be able to beat Ferrari".